 You know this bit of slapstick comedy: A guy carrying a long plank on his shoulder spins around and without realizing it, whacks another guy in the head.
 Sometimes the second guy ducks, only to be hit later.

-And you probably know this more realistic, much less funny scenario too: High school students with enormous, overloaded backpacks are travelling on a New York City subway train.
+And you might know this more realistic, much less funny scenario too: High school students with enormous, overloaded backpacks are travelling on a New York City subway train.
 A few of the kids are beautifully apologetic when their loads accidentally graze other passengers, but others just rush through the car, apparently oblivious of whether they nudge or strike someone in passing.

 Now consider how like a subway car the workplace can be, filled with analogous and potentially damaging behaviors: Employees all carry stuff with them to work — whether their “backpacks” are loaded with personal or work-related freight.
 There are folks who practically bowl each other over on their way to accomplishing their own goals and objectives; colleagues who bump others off course through insensitivity or a lack of awareness; and peers who blatantly or circumspectly collide, knocking someone aside in order to clear a path to their own success.

 Self-disclosure is the equivalent of using a directional signal while driving a car — it lets others know where you’re headed and whether you’re more at risk for collision than usual.
-There have been occasional mornings when I’ve mentioned to a colleague that I’m not at my very best — not so that they’ll let me off the hook for inappropriate behavior, but so that it’s clear that I’m aware of my shortcomings and hope that we’ll both try to ease the passage and be more conscious of avoiding any negative impact.
+There have been occasional mornings when I’ve mentioned to a colleague that I’m not at my very best — not so that they’ll let me off the hook for inappropriate behavior, but to make clear that I’m aware of my shortcomings and hope that we’ll both try to ease the passage and be more conscious of avoiding any negative impact.

 Self-management comes in to play because even once you’ve disclosed that you’re tilting a bit, you need to recognize that you’re still responsible for your own baggage — and further, that you look for ways to lighten your load or ease your own burdens in ways that will diminish the risk to others — and even to yourself — over time.